hackjunction/JunctionApp/README.md

 Just use `npm install` and the various `postinstall` scripts will do everything for you.

+# Setting up the environment

+There are two config-files which take some values from your `.env`, and if these are missing the app will refuse to start.
+You should:

+1) Create `frontend/.env`, and check that all values expected in `frontend/src/constants/config.js` are defined in your .env
+2) Create `backend/.env`, and check that all values expected in `backend/misc/config.js` are defined in your .env

-To run the app, you'll need various values in `frontend/.env` as well as `backend/.env`, and if these are missing the app will throw an error.
-You can get these from someone else who has them :)
+You can get all of these values from someone else who has them :)

 # Other setup
-Setting up the shared code integration:
+TODO: Instructions for setting up the shared code package

-1) Sign into `npm` in your shell, with an account that has access to push to the shared code package
-2) Run `cp pre-commit.sample .git/hooks/pre-commit` to enable a git hook with prevents changes to the shared code

 ## Deployment